hajarhassan001/hajarhassan001/README.md

-# Hi, I'm Hajar Hassan
+# Hi, I'm Hajer Hassan

 Software Developer specialized in Flutter & Dart with a strong focus on scalable applications, Clean Architecture, and modern software engineering practices.